What is an aortic valve replacement?

 The surgeon will cut through your breastbone to reach your heart and a machine will take over the working of your heart and lungs during surgery.

-The faulty valve will be replaced with a biological valve made of human or animal tissue (called a biological valve) or of metal (called a mechanical valve made of metal.
+The faulty valve will be replaced with a new valve, either made of human or animal tissue (called a biological valve) or of metal (called a mechanical valve).
 During the surgery you may need a blood transfusion.

 Your doctor will be able to discuss the risks and benefits of each procedure with you.